djones6/Swift-Bench/README.md

 Output format options:
 - `INTERVAL` - frequency of RSS measurements (seconds), and throughput (if supported)
 - `RSS_TRACE` - if set, generates a CSV of periodic RSS measurements
+- `CPU_TRACE` - if set, generates a CSV of periodic CPU measurements

 ###Customizing the drive.sh script